-There were no sexed-up models or thumping music, but a Southern California customs building looked a lot more like a car show than an evidence warehouse Tuesday.
+There were no sexy models or thumping music, but the customs building in Southern California looked a lot more like a car show than an evidence warehouse.

-Instead of the usual bags of meth, caches of guns or knockoff Gucci purses, customs officials showed off Ferraris, Mercedes and Audis after intercepting 16 of the stolen luxury vehicles as they were bound for Asia from the ports of Los Angeles and Long Beach.
-Most of the vehicles were seized after they had already left the docks labeled as used exercise equipment, authorities said.
+Instead of the usual bags of meth, caches of guns or knockoff Gucci purses, customs officials on Tuesday showed off Ferraris, Mercedes and Audis that were intercepted as they were bound for Asia from the ports of Los Angeles and Long Beach.
+Most of the stolen luxury vehicles were seized after they had left the docks labeled as used exercise equipment, authorities said.

-The vehicles, along with four more seized after they'd reached Vietnam, were worth an estimated total of $1.5 million, said Carlos Martel, director of field operations in Los Angeles for U.S. Customs and Border Protection.
+The 16 vehicles on display, along with four more seized after they'd reached Vietnam, were worth an estimated total of $1.5 million, said Carlos Martel, director of field operations in Los Angeles for U.S. Customs and Border Protection.

 They include BMW and Mercedes SUVs, an Audi Quattro and a black, 2010 Ferrari 458 Italia valued at $280,000.